chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/rebellions.md

 ## How it works

 Players can use the [`!rebel [bits]`][rebel-command] command where `[bits]` is a cheer of at least 100 bits to start a rebellion.
 Once a rebellion starts will a circle appear around the player's marble.
-Every other player marble that is inside this circle will receive their points multiplied by a factor of at least 2.
+Every other player marble that is inside this circle will receive their points and spawn tickets multiplied by the number displayed within the circle.

-For each 100 bits given is the multiplier increased by 1.
+The default multiplier starts at 2, but increases by one with every addition 100 bits added.
+In addition is the duration of the rebellion also increased.